robcog-iai/UROSWorldControl/README.md

 On the ROS side you need the srv and msg files, for that you need to get the package `unreal_msgs`, which can be found in the [unreal_ros_pkgs](https://github.com/robcog-iai/unreal_ros_pkgs) repository.

 ## Usage
 After starting the editor should have an extra mode tab, within this tab the server address of the ROSBridgeServer needs to be set.
-After setting the adress acordingly, pressing the `ConnectToRosBridge`-Button will connect and publish the services listed above.
+In order to register the services of this plugin, also add 'RWCManager' to the Publisher List in the 'Callbacks' section of this mode tab.
+After setting the adress and the publisher list acordingly, pressing the `ConnectToRosBridge`-Button will connect and publish the services listed above.